Carbon-Twelve-C12/supernova/README.md

 ## Project Status

-Supernova is currently at version 0.9.5 (**RELEASE CANDIDATE**).
+Supernova is currently at version 0.9.5 (release candidate).
 All core components are fully functional and stable, with only client libraries, additional tooling, and expanded documentation remaining before a 1.0 release.

 The project roadmap includes: